barchart/marketdata-api-js/docs/content/product_overview.md

 **This SDK enables your JavaScript applications to consume real-time market data**, as follows:

 * A **WebSocket** connection is established between your application and Barchart's quote servers, then
-* Your application sends subscription requests for individual symbol(s), then
+* Your application requests market data for one or more symbols, then
-* Your application receives a stream of market data for subscribed symbol(s).
+* Your application receives a market data stream for subscribed symbols.

 ## Market Data Catalog